ros2/design/articles/101_build_tool.md

 It additionally provides functions to register different kinds of tests.

 A package using `catkin` specifies its meta data in a manifest file named `package.xml`.
-The format of the manifest file is specified in the [ROS REP 140](http://www.ros.org/reps/rep-0140.html).
+The latest format of the manifest file is specified in the [ROS REP 149](http://www.ros.org/reps/rep-0149.html).

 ### ament_cmake